 The Smoothie Diet highlights mindful eating to fight emotional eating.
 Being mindful means paying full attention to how food makes you feel.
 This can improve your food attitude and stop overeating caused by emotions.
 Enjoying your smoothie moment by moment helps manage your appetite and avoid eating in response to stress or boredom.

-See also How The Smoothie Diet helps with weight loss efforts
+See also The Smoothie Diet for improving overall well-being

 Healthy Alternatives to Comfort Foods